Jamarr Johnson

-Jamarr Andre Johnson (born 20 June 1988) is an American-born Indonesian professional basketball player for Louvre Dewa United Surabaya of the Indonesian Basketball League (IBL).
+Jamarr Andre Johnson (born June 20, 1988) is an American-Indonesian professional basketball player who last played for Prawira Bandung of the Indonesian Basketball League (IBL).
+He is Indonesia's first American naturalized basketball player.
+He played college basketball for the Widener Pride.

 A native of Pittsgrove Township, New Jersey, Johnson graduated from Arthur P. Schalick High School, and went on to play college basketball for Widener University.

 Professional career

 Bay Area Schuckers (2011)

 Johnson played for the Schuckers at the APBL, a semi-professional men's minor basketball league where he showed his versatility as a player and averaged 17.5 points, 9 rebounds and 4 assists.

-Moving to and settling in Indonesia (2012-14)
+Moving to and settling in Indonesia (2012–14)

 In 2012, despite not having a team to play for and working full-time as a salesman, Johnson continued to work on his game.
 Eventually in 2012, he got the opportunity to come to Indonesia to teach the children of Indonesia on how to play basketball.
 Together with his team from Athletes in Action, Johnson flew over and began coaching there.
 He also had the opportunity to coach for the prestigious Pelita Harapan University men's basketball team.